QuantEcon/lecture-source-py/source/rst/odu.rst

 -  if f generates successive wage offers, then :math:`w` is more likely to be low, but :math:`\pi` is moving up toward to 1, which lowers the reservation wage, i.e., the worker becomes  less selective the longer he or she remains unemployed.
--  if g generates wage offers , then :math:`w` is more likely to be high, but :math:`\pi` is moving downward toward 0, increasing the reservation wage, i.e., the worker becomes  more selective the longer he or she remains unemployed.
+-  if g generates wage offers, then :math:`w` is more likely to be high, but :math:`\pi` is moving downward toward 0, increasing the reservation wage, i.e., the worker becomes  more selective the longer he or she remains unemployed.

-Quantitatively, the lower right figure sheds lights on which effect dominates in this example.
+Quantitatively, the lower right figure sheds light on which effect dominates in this example.

 It shows the probability that a previously unemployed  worker accepts an offer at different values of :math:`\pi` when :math:`f` or :math:`g` generates